HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

      - **No**

 .. [#] See :ref:`SNMP-AES_192_256` for more information on AES192 and AES256 support.
-.. [#] Does not support SNMPv3 SHA256, SHA384 and SHA512 for authentication and AES192 and AES256 for privacy.
+.. [#] The Windows version has limited SNMPv3 support.
+It does not support SNMPv3 SHA256, SHA384 and SHA512 for authentication and AES192 and AES256 for privacy.

 Minimum requirements for a Linux (AMD64) Data Collector server
 --------------------------------------------------------------

-.. note:: The Linux Data Collector does not support VMWare, IxOS, and WMI discovery protocols.

 * 4 CPU cores
 * 8 GB of RAM